 *Dinner parties will incur a separate cover charge and service charge.

-*The images and menu are for illustrative purposes only and are subject to change according to season and stock.
+*The images and menu are for illustrative purposes only and are subject to change according and stock.

 Kouzuke (Fish Pickled in Sake Lees)

 An original souvenir item available year-round.

 Gunma was once called “Kouzuke no Kuni” (Land of Kouzuke), so we named our product “Kouzuke” out of fondness for the place we call home.

 We pickle hand-picked black cod and salmon pieces in a Uonaka original blend mixture using sake lees from Gunma.